-Class Schedule
+Class Schedule:

 The course syllabus presents a general plan for the course, but not all readings have yet been determined.
 Depending upon political events that may yet unfold, I shall determine readings for the days for which "TBA" ("to be announced") is noted and I may also add readings that may be of particular relevance.
 These added readings will be related to that day's topic, as listed below, and will be made available on the eLC course Web site.
-Some readings in texts other than our main textbooks are already listed below, and are marked with a "" - these, too, will be available on the eLC course Web site.
-Bear in mind, however, that deviations from this schedule may well be necessary, and I shall announce these to the class and post on eLC.
-If you note any errors (likely) below, please let me know.
+Some readings in texts other than our main textbooks are already listed below, and are marked with a "\\" - these, too, will be available on the eLC course Web site.

+- Bear in mind that deviations from this schedule may well be necessary, and I shall announce these to the class and post on eLC. - If you note any errors (likely) in this syllabus or in the class schedule below, please let me know.